Limited Offer: Early Black Friday Deal

 You have to feel comfortable standing over the golf ball.
 Take a session at the range to experiment with golf stance positions.

-You will need an alignment stick or two; if you have a launch monitor, it certainly can’t hurt using it.
+You will need an alignment stick or two; if you have a launch monitor, it certainly can’t hurt to use it.

-The key is to set up with a stance that you believe is correct.
+The key is to set up a stance you believe is correct.
 Start with feet shoulder-width apart, weight balanced, feet square, and clubface square.

 Hit some shots from this position and see what the results are like.
 Once you have a baseline, start playing around with different positions.
 Only change one thing at a time.